Dragonflies After Dark: Your Complete Guide

 Do dragonflies fly at night?

 During the day, a dragonfly is fast, agile and able to see its environment clearly.
-Darkness turns their daytime advantages into liabilities.
+But they canโt see as well in the dark.
+Nighttime turns their daytime advantages into liabilities.
+Nocturnal predators find prey at night using senses other than vision so dragonflies would be easy targets.

-Adult dragonflies are focused on two main priorities during their short life: hunting and reproducing.
-Successful hunting gives the dragonfly the energy to grow robust enough to win a mate and reproduce.
+Second, adult dragonflies are focused on two main priorities during their short life: hunting and reproducing.
+Successful hunting gives dragonflies the energy to grow robust enough to win mates and reproduce.

 Dragonflies are incredible predators of flying insects like mosquitoes, beetles and flies during the day.
 But at night, most of their prey takes cover.
-Resting at this time conserves the dragonfly’s energy for the next day’s hunt, when its prey becomes active and vulnerable again.
+So it makes sense for dragonflies to do the same.
+Resting when their prey rests conserves the dragonflies’ energy for the next dayโs hunt, when their prey becomes active and vulnerable again.

-What does it mean when you see a dragonfly at night?
+What does it mean when you see a dragonfly flying at night?

+This guess does make some sense.
 When startled, a dragonfly will naturally take flight.
-Because it sees best in daylight, it will fly towards the brightest light available, which at night could be a home’s flood light or a streetlight.
-Once in the sphere of artificial light, it will have a hard time getting itself out and back to safe cover in the darkness.
+Because it sees best in daylight, it will fly towards the brightest light available, which at night could be a homeโs flood light or a streetlight.
+Once in the sphere of artificial light, it could have a hard time getting itself out and back to safe cover in the darkness.

 A dragonfly hunkered down on a plant at night is resting to conserve energy, hiding to avoid discovery by predators and waiting for dawn to become active again.